Biden orders more intel investigation of COVID-19 origin - WTMJ

 “We need a completely transparent process from China; we need the WHO to assist in that matter,”” Slavitt said.
 “We don’t feel like we have that now.”

-AP writers Christina Larson, Matthew Lee, Lisa Mascaro and Ken Moritsugu contributed.
+Associated Press writers Christina Larson, Matthew Lee, Lisa Mascaro and Ken Moritsugu contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.